StevenKB228/cse212-Final-Project---Outline/SETS.md

 They are used to store multiple items in a single variable.
 They can be also be used to carry out mathematical set operations like union, intersection, difference and symmetric difference.

 There are different types of set operations like set-union and set-intersection.

-.Set-union: A set-union is the union of two sets is the set of all the elements of both the sets without duplicates.
+.
+Set-union: A set-union is the union of two sets is the set of all the elements of both the sets without duplicates.

   An example: